 Readers here know I am an advocate of taking and reviewing notes, and I’m a huge fan of Evernote, the note-taking application that syncs your notes across the Web, your desktop, your iPad, and your mobile phone.
-For US $5 a month, or $45 a year, you can snag a premium subscription that offers some great extra features (and a T-Shirt) for the avid learners in your life.
+For US $7.99 a month you can snag a premium subscription that offers some great extra features (and a T-Shirt) for the avid learners in your life.

 4. A Chance to Experiment

 The array of gadgets, gizmos, and kits that the amateur scientist now has access to is really quite astounding.
 Check out the wide selection at Edmunds Scientific.

 Anybody who says the lecture is dead hasn’t experienced the great content available from the The Great Courses.
 I’d call it brain candy, but it is far too nutritious for that metaphor.
 A couple of my favorite courses include Robert Greenberg’s How to Listen to and Understand Great Music and Steve Joorden’s Memory and the Human Lifespan, but there are selections to cover all interests available from both sites.
 Pick a topic, and grab a gift certificate.